fura2/stochastic-approximation/robbins-monro/README.md

     <img src="../resource/1.png" width="50%">
 </div>

 Each sample path converged somewhere too early.
-Could not reach to $\theta$.
+They could not reach to $\theta$.

 ### Experiment 3. $a_n=1/n^{0.5}$
 One of the assumption $\displaystyle\sum_{n=1}^\infty a_n^2<\infty$ does not hold.